As COVID-19–related travel restrictions are lifted across the globe

 organizational and management skills that will benefit them in college

-for success.
-Daisies and Brownies start with field trips and progress
+set up for success.
+Daisies and Brownies start with field trips and

 adventures farther with a longer regional trip.
 And Cadettes, Seniors,